 - The Hymnal Project: Hymns, lead sheets, and recordings are available for free to enhance your devotional and worship time.

 Financial assistance opportunities for church workers, congregations, and schools

 - Lutheran Federal Credit Union information on online giving offer from GiveCloud

-- LCMS Soldiers of the Cross and LCEF have teamed up to offer special grants to church workers in this COVID pandemic.
+- LCMS Soldiers of the Cross offers the assistance of special grants to church workers in this COVID pandemic.

 Eligibility: LCMS-rostered ordained or commissioned ministers; Surviving spouses of retired LCMS-rostered ordained or commissioned ministers; Non-rostered (lay) LCMS district, church, school or RSO employees; Church workers from partner churches who are residing in the U.S.